JetBrains/intellij-sdk-docs/topics/tutorials/settings_tutorial.md

 #### `AppSettings` Methods

 The fields are so limited and straightforward for this class that encapsulation is not used for simplicity.
-All that's needed for functionality is to override the two methods called by the IntelliJ Platform when a new component state is loaded (`PersistentStateComponent.loadState()`), and when a state is saved (`PersistentStateComponent.getState()`).
+All that is needed for functionality is to override the two methods called by the IntelliJ Platform when a new component state is loaded (`PersistentStateComponent.loadState()`), and when a state is saved (`PersistentStateComponent.getState()`).
 See [`PersistentStateComponent`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/PersistentStateComponent.java) for more information about these methods.

-One static convenience method has been added - `AppSettings.getInstance()` - which allows `AppSettingsConfigurable` to easily acquire a reference to `AppSetting`.
+One static convenience method has been added – `AppSettings.getInstance()` – which allows `AppSettingsConfigurable` to easily acquire a reference to `AppSetting`.

 ## The `AppSettingsComponent` Class